‘We’ll be left without families’: Fear in Ethiopia’s Tigray

 “If you don’t bring your father, your brothers, you don’t get the aid, you’ll starve,” she recounted after speaking with her sister about events in the Irob administrative area.
 Like others, she spoke on condition of anonymity out of fear for her family.

 A spokeswoman for Prime Minister Abiy Ahmed, Billene Seyoum, and the official overseeing Tigray’s state of emergency, Redwan Hussein, didn’t respond to questions.
+The prime minister, who once said no civilian had been killed in the conflict, now says the suffering and deaths in Tigray “have caused much distress for me personally.”

-The student also learned that her uncle and two nephews were killed by Eritrean soldiers during a recent holiday gathering.
+The student in Europe also learned that her uncle and two nephews were killed by Eritrean soldiers during a recent holiday gathering.
 The Irob Advocacy Association, relying on witnesses who have reached cities with phone service, has listed 59 victims overall.

 “I’m so ashamed of my government,” the student said, and started to cry.
 Like many in the diaspora, she scours social media for information.
 “I worry if somebody from my family dies, I will learn about it from Facebook.”